 We provide excellent pastoral care for our students.
-Each year group has two heads of year: one for pastoral support and one for achievement.
+Each year group has two heads of year which is very rare; one for pastoral support and one for achievement.
 This makes sure that any issues are dealt with as quickly as possible and do not stand in the way of a young person's academic progress.
-During an Ofsted visit in February 2021,
+The smaller size of our gives us a key advantage because means that we have enough staff to make sure that we know all our children and they are properly safeguarded.